Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Iteration Complexity Analysis

+If a feasible starting point is available, then by choosing a sufficiently small initial $T^{-1}$ or, correspondingly, a sufficiently small initial stepsize $\gamma^{-1}$, the iteration complexity of Algorithm \ref{algoCompl} can be reduced to ${\mathcal{O}}(\delta^{-3})$.
+Actually, it turns out that in this case, as well as in the cases analyzed in the next two subsections, the stepsize is never reduced, so that the updating step of Algorithm \ref{algoCompl} actually becomes a {\em fixed stepsize iteration}

-We conclude this section by observing that if a feasible starting point is available, then by choosing a sufficiently small initial step $\gamma^{-1}$, the iteration complexity of Algorithm \ref{algoCompl} can be reduced to ${\mathcal{O}}(\delta^{-3})$.
-This result seems rather sensible because if we start with a feasible point we have already solved the feasibility problem which is a part of the constrained optimization.
-Nevertheless, it was in principle not clear that our algorithm could take advantage of this fact, since the search for feasibility and that for optimality are combined in a single step.
+A reduction of the iteration complexity when a feasible point is available seems rather sensible because if we start with a feasible point, we have already solved the feasibility problem which is a part of the constrained optimization.
+Nevertheless, it was in principle not clear that our algorithm could take advantage of this fact, since the search for feasibility and that for optimality are combined in a single step, unlike typical methods designed for strong complexity results for constrained nonconvex problems that use two distinct phases.